Post Mortem Conversion

 - George Orwell.
 Hoo boy.
 Since his death in 1950, many people from Right to Left have claimed that 'if Orwell was alive now, he would have been on our side', often selectively quoting him in the process.
 Orwell particularly attracts Post Mortem Conversions for two reasons.
 Firstly, he's a vulnerable target, because his own views were quite complex and often seemingly contradictory (for example, he was a revolutionary Socialist but took a deeply conservative stance on many cultural issues—recall that bit in 1984 about pints vs. half-litres of beernote ) - a point which he lampshaded by calling himself a "Tory anarchist".
 He also wasn't above sharply criticising some of the more extremist elements in his own political camp; Animal Farm in particular contains a very unsubtle No Celebrities Were Harmed caricature of Joseph Stalin in Napoleon.
 And secondly, he is a heavily idolised figure who is almost universally held up as a shining example of Brutal Honesty, making it very attractive to try and Post Mortem Convert him to one's cause.

 - Conservapedia is among the many who Post Mortem Convert George Orwell; they have also recently recast Martin Luther King Jr. as a conservative (when even liberals of his own era thought he went too far).
+They also appropriate all of America's Founding Fathers (presumably including even Alexander Hamilton and Thomas Jefferson, each of whom could be plausibly claimed as liberals and who detested each other in any case).

 - The Pilgrims are often said to support X or Y when in actuality they'd probably be disgusted about it.
 As an example, Religious Freedom; the Puritans discriminated against non-Puritans for years.